 Work your way.
 Sit your way.
 Learn your way.

 Learning commons, maker spaces, break-out rooms and HOMAGO (Hanging Out, Messing Around, and Geeking Out)—these are just a few of the terms to describe rapidly evolving educational spaces.
-Critical thinking, communication, collaboration and creativity are the four C’s of 21st century learning.
-Furniture manufacturers have developed a wide array of innovative selections to help create zones that foster these skills and allow students to work, sit (or stand) and ultimately learn in the manner that works best for them.
+Critical thinking, communication, collaboration and creativity are the four C’s of future-ready learning.
+Furniture manufacturers have developed a wide array of flexible furniture solutions to help create zones that foster these skills and allow students to work, sit (or stand) and ultimately learn in the manner that works best for them.

 Most Seinfeld fans can remember George Costanza’s father randomly shouting “serenity now” in an effort to achieve calm in the chaotic world of the Costanza family.
 However, he may have been able to achieve the same effect by simply eliminating some of the clutter in his home.

 Drawing from Japanese design principles, minimalism exemplifies the concept of “less is more.”
 Simplicity, openness, and often symmetry are some of this disciplined style’s guiding principles.
 And while the removal of non-essential elements is key, the end goal is not to create stark or sterile spaces.
 Instead, a minimalist approach to design helps draws attention to outside views, architectural features, key furnishings or striking artwork.
 The following are a few minimalist design tips to help create peaceful, appealing spaces by reducing visual distractions and interior clutter.